Gestalt Inhibition Sequence: A Proposed Method of Immersion into Virtual Environments

 An early stage of "growth" at a close view; the red areas indicate the base from which the initial forms sprout.
 Created with Adobe After Effects.

-Although the original component is constantly changing, the process involved taking a unit of six components and building a new structure in the same pattern of 6 overlapping and offset units as with the original structure, and applying a comprehensive 'mutation' to the new 'generation'.
-Each consecutive generation was arranged and affected in a unique way - there were a total of eight generations, which amounts to 1,296 of the original components.
+Although the original component constantly changes, the process involved taking a unit of six components, building a new structure in the same pattern of 6 overlapping and offset units as the original structure, and applying a comprehensive 'mutation' to the new 'generation'.
+Each consecutive generation was arranged and affected uniquely - there were eight generations, which amounts to 1,296 of the original components.

-At this stage, I used Alias Power Animator (now Alias Maya) to solid projected each frame of the existing animation onto a piece of wavering geometry and converted each frame to a solid texture, so it would stretch the texture.
+At this stage, I used Alias Power Animator (now Maya) to solid-project each frame of the existing animation onto a piece of wavering geometry and convert each frame to a solid texture.

 Below: Animated color map on animated geometry.